kubernetes-study-guide/Kubernetes-Study-Guide/11_deployments/deployments.md

 5         <none>
 ```

 Note: by default kubernetes only stores info about the last 2 deployments. which is why revisions 1-3 are missing here.
-You can increase this limit by settin your deployment's deployment.spec.revisionHistoryLimit yaml setting.
+You can increase this limit by setting your deployment's `deployment.spec.revisionHistoryLimit` setting.
 Let's say I want to rollback to the image used in revision 4, then first need to check what image I will end up with:

 ```bash
 $ kubectl rollout history deployment dep-httpd --revision=4